 The IC enters a sleep mode when the SHDNB pin is pulled below the Shutdown Threshold Voltage.
 In sleep mode, the power switch is kept open and the supply current reduces to Shutdown Quiescent Current (1 μA typically).
+This pin has

+Shutdown Quiescent Current (1 μ A typically).
 This pin has an internal pull-down current.
 When not in use, pull this pin up to V{CC} with a resistor (See Figure 1).
 A 100 k Ω pullup resistor will ensure safe operation from below 9 V and during a 40 V load dump condition.